gvanuxem/jlfricas.documentation/_sources/install.rst.txt

 The jFriCAS_ interface needs a web server built into FRICASsys binary.
 This can be done by using Lisp (currently only SBCL_) containing the Hunchentoot_ web server.
-Do at configure time.
+If SBCL_ does not include the Hunchentoot_ web server, you can install the hunchentoot packages of your distribution or look at https://github.com/gvanuxem/jlfricas to use quicklisp.
+On a Debian based system it can be installed with `sudo apt-install cl-hunchentoot` and do at configure time.
 ::

     ./configure --enable-julia --enable-hunchentoot

-FriCAS build in this way will contain Hunchentoot_ and can be used by jFriCAS_.
+jlFriCAS build in this way will contain Hunchentoot_ and can be used by jFriCAS_.

 X libraries (optional, but needed for graphics and HyperDoc)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On Debian (or Ubuntu) install the following packages.
+On a Debian based system install the following packages.
 ::

    sudo apt install libx11-dev libxt-dev libice-dev \